capjamesg/indieweb-search/README.md

 Your site URL will be removed from the crawl_queue.txt file after your site has been fully crawled.

-All crawls are limited to 1000 URLs.
+All crawls are limited to 1,000 URLs.
 To change this limit, search for "1000" in the crawler/url_handling.py file and change the value to the desired limit.

+## Direct Answer Search Results

+Work is being done to support some "direct answer" search results.
+These are search results that aim to provide an immediate answer to your query before you click on a search result.

+The main "direct answers" that are in development are:

+- Answering questions with an answer (triggered by "what is [your query]").
+This type of direct answer currently relies on answers from the IndieWeb wiki.
+- Showing the h-card of a domain (triggered by "who is is [domain-name]").
+- Identifying names of people, places, and organizations (this is a long-term project and only source code from capjamesg's personal search engine is currently in the project).
+- Showing posts published "on this day".
+This feature has not yet been tested as part of indieweb-search.

-## License
+## Image Search Results

-This project is licensed under the [MIT license](LICENSE).
+While image search results are supported in the codebase, they are not currently in development or in use on the IndieWeb search site.

+Storing and processing images in the way required to support image search results would take away resources from this project's text search capabilities.

 ## Adding Your Domain to the Index